raspberrypisig/roguelike-firststab/README.md

 7. To run, click the play button on the CMake toolbar at the bottom of the screen.
 8. To debug, click on the bug icon to the left of the play button.
 I found that I have to put a breakpoint in the main function, otherwise it won't break at any other breakpoint.
 I'm sure I'm missing something obvious.
+9. When CMake doesn't do what you want, delete build folder, and try again.